 Beyond that, the garment also makes use of the new Polartec Delta fabric which does a great job of temperature regulation and moisture management, even with a close-fitting rucksack on.
 The garment’s hydrophilic (water-attracting in normal speak) yarns absorb and distribute moisture around the fabric helping to provide a cooling response.
 In practise, we found the garment did exactly what it was supposed to and helped ensure a comfortable climb without things getting too hot and sweaty.

 The fit is as you would expect, while a four-way stretch ensures excellent range of movement and offset shoulder seams provide added comfort.
 It’s not quite as soft as some others on test, but that’s not to say it’s uncomfortable, while the style also drew attention in the office.
 At £50, it commands a hefty price tag, but if you can afford it you won’t be disappointed.

-In a line: A high-tech base layer that is more than up to the job.
+In a line: The Salewa Pedroc Delta Dry is one of the more high-tech summer base layers, and it is one that is more than up to the job.
 Highly recommended.